Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 2. Luján de Cuyo

 Luján de Cuyo, now we’re talking.
 We loved Luján de Cuyo so much we went twice on our first trip, and returned on our second.
 It is incredibly easy to get to from Mendoza.
-You can take a city bus from Mendoza to Chacras de Coria that will take around 45 minutes.
-A taxi or remis will be very affordable as well and only take around 20 minutes.
+You can take a city bus from Mendoza to Chacras de Coria.
+The bus will take around 45 minutes.
+A taxi will be very affordable as well and only take around 20 minutes.
 In Luján de Cuyo you’re closer to the Andes than in Maipu, making the views much more impressive.

 Bike Rentals in Chacras de Coria

 I always recommend Lujan over Maipu to those that want to bike to the wineries.
 Baccus Bikes was such a great experience!
 The bikes were much nicer than those at Mr. Hugo’s.
 The woman who welcomed us set us up with an itinerary by calling the wineries ahead of time so they would be expecting us as well as arranging our lunch reservations.
 If you don’t speak Spanish, you can also hire a guide who will bike with you as your personal translator (we met a few along the way and everyone seemed to be having a great time!).

 Cava de Cano: One of the best lunches on our first trip was at Cava de Cano, a restaurant housed in the old governor’s residence.
 We were ushered down to our private dining room, which was inside the old water tanks in the basement.
-It was great ambiance!
+Great ambiance!
 The table was already set with the mother of all picadas: meats and cheeses, vegetables, malbec infused rice, malbec infused everything.
 This was just the first course.
 Next, we were served empanadas, followed by spaghetti bolognese, followed by an ice cream sundae for dessert.
 With all of this flowed bottomless Malbec, with our choice of sparkling wine or whiskey and a cigar with dessert.
-All of this cost us the equivalent of $20 US each (disclaimer that I’m not sure what they charge today).
+All of this cost us the equivalent of $20 US each at the time.
 Best.
 Meal.
 Ever.
 We were full until breakfast the next day.

 My Overall Impression of Lujan de Cuyo